johnbayko/hicp/docs/hicp.rst

-      Items are displayed as individual items on a panel which the user agent determins based on the GUI style and other attributes, such as single / multi selection or scroll height settings, That could be check boxes, switch tools, or radio buttons (normally vertically, not scrollable).
+      Items are displayed as individual items on a panel which the user agent determins based on the GUI style and other attributes, such as single / multi selection or scroll height settings, That could be check boxes, switches, or radio buttons (normally vertically, not scrollable).

     "dropdown":
-      For single selection lists only, a dropdown tool presents the available items for the user to select, with only the selected item visible when not being changed.
+      For single selection lists only (selection mode of "multiple" is ignored), a dropdown tool presents the available items for the user to select, with only the selected item visible when not being changed.
 This is the default for single selection.